On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral-spatial advection with MPDATA (single-column test case)

-In literature, the derivation and discussion of MPDATA variants is spread across numerous research papers published across almost four decades, and in most cases focused on multidimensional hydrodynamics applications.
-It~seems that this contributed to an apparent detachment of condensational-growth applications from the benefits of continuous research on MPDATA.
-It was the aim of this study, to highlight the developments that followed the original formulation of the algorithm, and to highlight their applicability to the problem.
-To this end, it was shown that combination of such features of MPDATA as the infinite-gauge, non-oscillatory and third-order-terms options, together with application of multiple corrective iterations offer a robust scheme that grossly outperforms the almost quadragenarian basic MPDATA.
+In literature, the derivations of different MPDATA variants are spread across numerous research papers published across almost four decades, and in most cases focused on multidimensional hydrodynamics applications.
+It is the aim of this study, to highlight the developments that followed the original formulation of the algorithm, and to highlight their applicability to the problem of bin microphysics.
+To this end, it was shown that the combination of such features of MPDATA as the infinite-gauge, non-oscillatory and third-order-terms options, together with the application of multiple corrective iterations offer a robust scheme that grossly outperforms the almost quadragenarian basic MPDATA.